xbeat/Machine-Learning/README.md

 Introduction to Major Forms of Machine Learning

 Machine Learning (ML) is a rapidly evolving field with various approaches to teaching computers how to learn from data.
 This presentation covers eight major forms of learning in ML, each with its unique characteristics and applications.

+## Evaluating Model Generalization with Cross-Validation

+Introduction to Cross-Validation

+Cross-validation is a statistical method used to assess model performance by partitioning data into training and testing sets.
+It helps evaluate how well a model generalizes to unseen data and reduces overfitting by providing multiple evaluation rounds with different data splits.

 ## Implementing Recurrent Neural Networks in Python